By Yip Jie Ying

 Beyond his involvement in curriculum design and development, Asst Prof Smith teaches a variety of courses in Urban Studies, including Urban Theory and Urbanisation in China, as well as Modern Social Thought in the College’s Common Curriculum.
 He has also led several Learning Across Boundaries (LAB) programmes — faculty-led experiential learning projects for students organised by the Centre for International & Professional Experience (CIPE) — and he is a committed advisor and mentor to his students both in and out of the classroom.

 Asst Prof Smith leads students in a discussion of sustainable village development practices in Xidi Village in Anhui Province, China.
-Image by Amanda Lim.
+Image provided by Amanda Lim.

 “As a teacher and mentor, Asst Prof Smith sets high standards.
 His classes are always engaging and he also provides valuable feedback during the discussions,” said Ernest Tan (Class of 2019) who had participated in Asst Prof Smith’s first Week 7 project to Anhui, China, in 2015.
 Ernest also noted that Asst Prof Smith’s pedagogical approach has helped him and his peers “develop a reflexive inner critic that constantly pushes them to improve their work”.